WebP Bulk Compressor

 Pro Tips for WebP Compression

-- 💡Sort WebP files by use case before batching (hero images, thumbnails, product shots) so each run has a clear target quality range.
+- 💡Sort WebP files by use case before batching so each run has a clear target quality range.

-- 💡Use one naming convention before upload to keep your ZIP output easy to scan and deploy.
+- 💡Use one naming convention before upload to keep ZIP output easy to scan and deploy.

-- 💡For large batches, test 3-5 files first, then apply the same settings to the full set.
+- 💡For large batches, test a few files first and then apply the same settings to the full set.

 - 💡Keep a small high-quality backup set when compressing WebP files for multiple channels.